Another Democrat Faces Calls To Resign Because Of Sexual Harassment Allegations

 Kihuen's office has not responded to NPR's request for comment.

 Contacted by NPR, the DCCC echoed Pelosi.
-"Members and candidates must be held to the highest standard," DCCC Chairman Rep. Ben Ray Lujan, D-N.M., said in a statement.
+"Members and candidates must be held to the highest standard," Chairman Rep. Ben Ray Lujan, D-N.M., said in a statement.
 "If anyone is guilty of sexual harassment or sexual assault, they should not hold elected office.
 Congressman Kihuen should resign."

 The allegations leveled at Kihuen come as a wave of sexual misconduct and sexual harassment allegations have engulfed powerful men in industries from entertainment to business to media — including NPR — and in Congress.